jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ##Deploy your app

 1. Click **BUILD & DEPLOY**.
   * When you build and deploy, your Bluemix account might be charged.
-For more information, [see the Bluemix pricing page](https://bluemix.net/#/pricing).
+For more information, [see the Bluemix Pricing page](https://bluemix.net/#/pricing).
 To track charges, after you deploy your first build, add the Delivery Pipeline service to your Bluemix space.

 3. On the Pipeline page, click **ADD STAGE**.
 The Stage Configuration page opens.